MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics-teams.md

 ### [C#](#tab/csharp)

-Here is a list of all of the Teams activity handlers called from the `OnInvokeActivityAsync` _Teams_ activity handler:
+Here's a list of all of the Teams activity handlers called from the `OnInvokeActivityAsync` _Teams_ activity handler:

 | Invoke types                    | Handler                               | Description                       |
 |:--------------------------------|:--------------------------------------|:----------------------------------|